 Let’s say you could only get jobs starting at $10-12 an hour.

-Your first job starting out is at Wendy’s (don’t hate!
-That was my first job… and I almost got fired from it too! lol)
+Your first job starting out is at Wendy’s.
+(Don’t hate!
+That was my first job — and I almost got fired from it, too!)

-Next let’s say you were smart and during the final few weeks of school you took some classes to get your security guard license (it only takes one day of training typically for you to be ready for the exam and bank of Mom can probably fit the bill if you explained why you were wanting to do it) and your background check and license has come in and you’re ready to start applying.
+Next, let’s say you were smart and during the final few weeks of school, you took some classes to get your security guard license (it only takes one day of training typically for you to be ready for the exam, and the Bank of Mom can probably fit the bill if you explain why you want to do it) and your background check and license has come in and you’re ready to start applying.

 You get a swing shift job for a security company starting at $11 per hour, so let’s say your take home is $8.50.

-One brilliant idea is if you troll the free section on Craigslist, (at least in my area) you can usually find items that you can turn around resale as is, right back on craigslist.
+One brilliant idea is if you troll the free section on Craigslist,where you can usually find items that you can turn around to resale as-is, right back on craigslist.

-If through odd jobs you can average an extra $300 per weekend that would bring your monthly income to $3,760 (300 x 4 weekends = $1,200) and if you saved EVERY penny, you could have your down-payment in 3 and half months.
+If through odd jobs you can average an extra $300 per weekend, that would bring your monthly income to $3,760 ($300 x 4 weekends = $1,200), and if you saved EVERY penny, you could have your down payment in three and a half months.

-Now you may want to breath a little bit, and possibly take the first semester off and start school in the Spring in order to have a life (and sleep).
+Now, you may want to breathe a little bit and possibly take the first semester off and start school in the spring in order to have a life (and sleep).

 I’m just trying to show you that if you’re determined, you can make it happen pretty quickly.

-Okay – I Have My Down Payment, Now What?
+OK, I Have My Down Payment.
+Now What?